MHFADev/XItjkt/replit.md

 # Overview

-This is a personal portfolio website for M Hilmi (MHFADEV), showcasing professional skills in web development and IT support.
-The portfolio features a modern, responsive design with dark/light theme support and includes dedicated gallery sections for coding projects and IT support activities.
-The application presents a comprehensive view of the developer's capabilities through interactive animations, 3D visual effects, and detailed project documentation.
+This is an interactive class portfolio website for XI TJKT 1 (Teknik Jaringan Komputer dan Telekomunikasi) with 31 students.
+The project features a photo album system where all photos are user-uploaded (no static images), with like and comment functionality.
+The application is fully responsive across all devices and deployment-ready for Railway platform.
+Students can upload photos to different categories (Kegiatan, Praktikum, Acara, Lainnya) and interact with them through likes and comments.

 # User Preferences